Classroom Jams Shark Tank Update (Season 1)

 Image credit by ABC Shark Tank

-Mark Furigay is the founder of Classroom Jams Business and is also an English teacher at Dyett High School for the Arts.
-He started his teaching career at Chicago Public Schools.
+Mark Furigay is the founder of Classroom Jams and an English teacher at Dyett High School for the Arts.
+He began his teaching career at Chicago Public Schools.

 How Was The Shark Tank Pitch Of Classroom Jams?

-Furigay composed and played the song “Jubilee for Juliette” to the sharks and all the sharks liked this music very much.
-One class set costs $499 and includes 30 classes and a tutor guide.
+Furigay composed and performed the song “Jubilee for Juliette,” which the sharks greatly enjoyed.
+A classroom set costs $499 and includes 30 classes along with a tutor guide.

-Furigay is planning to make an album on the next history, and science subject.
-Kevin O’Leary told Furigay to step away for a while and leave us alone.
-Kevin told all the sharks that he liked this business idea and asked all the sharks to team up for 100% equity.
+Furigay plans to create an album focused on history and science subjects.
+Kevin O’Leary asked Furigay to step aside briefly and then informed the other sharks that he liked the business idea, suggesting they collaborate for 100% equity.

-Kevin O’Leary plus other sharks met and offered $250k for a 5% royalty on profits for 100% of the company.
-Robert Herjavec made a single offer of $250k for 51% equity.
-Furigay rejected Robert’s offer because he had to deal with 5 sharks.
+O’Leary and the other sharks offered $250,000 in exchange for a 5% royalty on profits for full ownership of the company.
+Robert Herjavec also made a separate offer of $250,000 for 51% equity.
+However, Furigay rejected Robert’s offer, as he preferred to work with all five sharks.

-After thinking for a long time, Furigay accepted the offer of 5 sharks.
+After careful consideration, Furigay accepted the offer from the five sharks.

 SharksOffers